-NOTE: Calendars printed on A3 paper require a printer large enough to print on A3 paper such as an HP Photosmart Pro B8350.
-Regular printers only print up to A4 paper or Legal which is slightly larger at 216mm x 356mm.
+NOTE: Calendars printed on A3 paper require a printer large enough to print on that size such as an HP Photosmart Pro B8350.
+Regular printers only print up to A4 paper (or Legal which is slightly larger at 216mm x 356mm.)

 Printing With or Without A Dividing Line